clickfunnels2/refine-rails/README.md

   - Render the filter builder partial. `<%= render partial: 'shared/filter_builder_dropdown' %>`
   - Include `_loading.html.erb or an equivalent`
   - `Add filter_builder_dropdown` or appropriate controller to respond to events
+  - Call `apply_filter` from the index action of the controller you want to use
 ## TODO move locales files to gem?
 - Add locales files
 ## Do we want to include the filter_link_controller, filter_builder_partial when releasing to non BT customers?